MICROSAVE UPDATE – COMPENDIUM OF NEWS ON ANDHRA CRISIS

-- Member of SHG not to be member of more than one SHG
+- Member of SHG not to be a member of more than one SHG

-- MFIs not to seek security for loan
+- MFIs not to seek security for the loan

 - Display of interest rates charged by MFIs

-- Maximum amount of interest recoverable on loans discharged
+- The maximum amount of interest recoverable on loans discharged

 - Prior approval for grant of further loans to SHGs or their members

 - Duty of MFIs to maintain accounts and furnish copies

 - Submission of monthly statements by MFIs

 - Power to require the production of records or documents and power of entry, inspection, and seizure

 - Settlement of disputes procedure